 But the Covid crisis has brought human rights to the fore.
 In a recent survey of signatories to the Principles of Responsible Investment (PRI), 64% said Covid-19 brought social issues to their attention.
 Respondents’ priorities for the future include human rights, mental health and access to healthcare.1

-At ASI, we believe that, as well as being an issue of social justice, there is a sound long-term investment case for upholding human rights.
+At abrdn, we believe that, as well as being an issue of social justice, there is a sound long-term investment case for upholding human rights.
+Our approach to human rights in investments explains how we tackle these issues.
 Doing so adds value to our bottom-up investment analysis.

 The risks and opportunities